jackgilbride999/Telecommunications/Publish-Subscribe/README.md

 # Publish-Subscribe
-Java implementation of a Publish Subscribe protocol.
-Uses Datagrams to communicate between a subscriber, a broker and a publisher.
+Java implementation of a Publish-Subscribe protocol, which uses datagrams to communicate between a Subscriber, a Broker and a Publisher.
 See the full report [here](17340868-Jack-Joseph-Gilbride-PublishSubscribe-Report.pdf), which details the entire technical specification of the project.

 The code from *Terminal.java* as well as the *Constructor* and *Listener* class in Node.java were provided to give assistance with I/O and threading.
 The remaining code was written by me to build the Publish-Subscribe protocol.

-## USAGE:
+## Usage
 1. Open a Java project containing all of the classes in the repository.
 2. Run the *Broker*, the *Publisher* and the *Subscriber* seperately.
 3. The *Broker*, *Publisher* and *Subscriber* will each open up their terminal windows.
 Each window displays output to the user.
 The windows for the *Publisher* and *Subscriber* also take input.